Are you interested in the best historical fiction authors of all time? There are plenty of amazing historical novel examples from which to choose.

 Final Word On The Best Historical Fiction Authors

 The world of historical fiction is a wide-ranging genre.
-There are plenty of works that focused on the Medieval Times, While others focus on the Cold War.
+Plenty of the best historical fiction books focus on the Medieval Times, While others focus on the Cold War.
 There are also plenty of books that focus on World War II, such as American, Japanese, and Nazi soldiers.
 The top writers of historical fiction have a unique ability to blend general facts of the era with entertaining fictional twists.
 Many of their works are adapted to television series and movies.

-If you are looking for fun, entertaining, thrilling books to read, you may want to check out a few of the books on this list as well.
-Then, remember that many of these writers also write books that focus on the other periods of history.
-You may want to check out some of their other works as well.
-This is a great way to not only learn about a certain time in history but also be entertained by some of the most talented writers in the world.
+If you are looking for fun, entertaining, thrilling books to read, check out a few of the books on this list.
+Many of these authors also wrote books focusing on other periods of history.
+This is a great way to not only learn about a certain time period but also be entertained by some talented writers.

 FAQs About the Best Historical Fiction Authors